Back

 lead UI/UX designer at Purrweb

-To support these statements by examples, let’s take a look at some real cases and break down if they have good or bad dashboards.
+To support these statements with examples, let’s look at some real cases and break down if they have good or bad dashboards.
 This will help you to independently evaluate dashboards in the future, for example, if you need to create mobile app design and supervise an outsourced UI UX design agency.

 Examples of successful and unsuccessful UI dashboards